Skip to main content Skip to footer

 Who are Haliyas?

 The term Haliya refers to a person who is an agricultural bonded labourer in Nepal.
-Traditionally they have worked on another person’s land, in a slave-like conditions with little or no pay.
+Traditionally, they have worked on another person’s land, in a slave-like conditions with little or no pay.
 The Haliya system has been particularly ripe in the farwestern parts of Nepal.

 Two people walk on the village road carrying baskets on their head

-Mimosa Hedberg/Felm
+Mimosa Hedberg/Felm Nepal

-What is project ADHICAR?
+What was project ADHICAR?

-The project aims to produce verified data about the economic, social and cultural rights situation of freed Haliyas, female Haliyas who face double burden of discrimination, and people with disabilities.
-This data will be gathered trough an innovative mobile app and published in Yearbook publications to highlight the findings.
+The project produced verified data about the economic, social and cultural rights situation of freed Haliyas, female Haliyas who face double burden of discrimination, and people with disabilities.
+This data was gathered trough an innovative mobile app and published in Yearbook reports to highlight the findings.
+The latest report was published in March 2023, and it can be accessed here.

 District Municipality